eflautt/ga-data-science/lessons/lesson-14/readme.md

 ![Word2Vec translation](./assets/images/word2vec-translation.png)

-**Check:** After reviewing the analogies, brainstorm some other word vector math.
+> **Check:** After reviewing the anologies, brainstorm some word vector math.
 For example, consider the prototypical example of 'King' - 'Man' = 'Queen'

 <a name="demo-word2vec"></a>
 ## Demo: Word2Vec in `gensim` (20 min)